Vegetable Pasta Bake

 Variations To Try

 We liked this recipe with salad on the side.
 My classic Garden Salad is great or you can make a classic Caesar salad or kale caesar.
 We had this dinner recipe the first time with garlic bread.
 My kids loved the carbs on carbs!
-You could also make these simple skillet green beans or sauteed zucchini.
+You could also make the best green beans or sauteed zucchini.

 Thanks so much for reading!
 If you are new here, you may want to sign up for my email newsletter to get a free weekly menu plan and the latest recipes right to your inbox.
 If you make this recipe, please come back and leave a star rating and review.
 I would love to hear what you thought!